openpnp/openpnp/ReferencePushPullFeeder.md

 ### Actuator Boolean Command

 The Actuator may also have a Boolean command that is executed half-way through the actuation motion.
-See the [https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Actuators#assigning-commands](Actuators page) for more information.
+See the [Actuators page](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Actuators#assigning-commands) for more information.

 ## Push-Pull Motion